ibourn/CoinflipDapp/README.md

   Thanks to __@ivan-liljeqvist__ and __@filipmartinsson__ to make this knowledge accessible and simple.

   >I really enjoy following this course and developing a dapp.
-Looking for issues and additional >knowledge as part of the process.
+Looking for issues and additional knowledge as part of the process.
 Certainly a little step but it's a first for me!
-Perhaps a >track for a future reconversion.
+Perhaps a track for a future reconversion.
 However, much remains to be done : finish these courses with eth game developing, then eos and btc programming / learn, and validate with recognized certificates, web programming in order to be a full->stack dev.

  ## Presentation
   this is a long [video](https://vimeo.com/421694810) due to the waiting time for the transactions

- ## Goals of the project :
+ ## Goals of the project
   * to develop an ethereum smart contract and deploy it on ropsten testnet.
   * to make use of an oracle.
   * to create the front-end to interact with the contract

   the use of an oracle is relevant in this context to obtain a random number.
 Indeed, due to the consensus mechanism, one transaction validated can't have many different states in each node (if the random number is computed inside the contract in each nodes).
-So make this random number be computed off-chain via an oracle allow to have a same state in each node : one transaction to query a random number, and one another with the final treatment (the same random number is part of the transaction across the network).
+So make this random number be computed off-chain via an oracle allows to have a same state in each node : one transaction to query a random number, and one another with the final treatment (the same random number is part of the transaction across the network).

   >__improvement :__ to follow up the course about security, i make the contract upgradeable using a proxy pattern.
-The goal is to split data and logic.
-By making inherit the proxy from a storage contract storage we can make them persistent while allowing to modify the logic contract by providing its address to the proxy.
+The goal is to split data and logic, then by making inherit the proxy from a storage contract we can make them persistent while allowing to modify the logic contract by providing its address to the proxy.
+This pattern is used with a delegatecall in the fallback function of proxy allowing to use logic's functions with the context of proxy.

   #### learning gained :
     * language :